27 Habits to Develop the Growth Mindset in Your Life

 mindset development tools | growth mindset activities | growth mindset verbs

-Reflecting on the skills that you have improved throughout your life will help you recognize that you can learn and improve.
+Reflecting on the skills you have improved throughout your life will help you recognize that you can learn and improve.

 24. Adopt a Positive Attitude